 If you haven't received your new gas card a couple of days after we've moved your account, please get in touch.

-I've moved from npower and I still haven't recieved my new gas card?
+I've moved from npower and I still haven't received my new gas card?

 Where can I top up?